IK Multimedia iRig HD 2 Review

 iRig HD 2 Features

-Here are the main features the iRig HD 2 offers:
+Here are the main features the iRig HD 2 offers (check out the price and full features here):

 - 96kHz Digital Audio with 24-bit A/D conversion